 <H1> Key Vocabulary

-Atomic trends- Regular patterns or variations in element properties (e.g., atomic size, ionization energy) across the periodic table.
+Periodic trends- Regular patterns or variations in element properties (e.g., atomic size, ionization energy) across the periodic table.

 Atomic radius- The average distance from the nucleus to the outermost electron, indicating the size of an atom.